How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Technical Considerations:

-Anesthesia Choice: Local anesthesia with sedation is faster than general anesthesia.
-We spend less time on anesthesia induction and recovery, but the choice depends on the extent of your procedure and your comfort level.
+Anesthesia Choice: Local anesthesia with sedation is faster.
+The choice depends on the extent of your procedure and your comfort level.

-Patient Body Type: Higher BMI patients typically require more time, not just because of the volume of fat, but because we need to work more carefully to achieve smooth, even results.
+Patient Body Type: Higher BMI patients typically require more fat removal, not just because of the volume of fat, but because we need to work more carefully to achieve a smooth, even result.

-Precision Requirements: When patients want athletic sculpting or high-definition results, I spend additional time on artistic contouring.
-This attention to detail is what separates good results from exceptional ones.
+Precision Requirements: When patients want athletic sculpting or high-definition, I focus on artistic contouring.
+This attention to detail is what separates the final appearance.

 Safety Protocols:

-I always tell my patients that I’d rather take extra time to ensure safety than rush through a procedure.
-In my practice, we never compromise on safety protocols, even if it means additional time in the operating room.
+I always tell my patients that I’d rather be extra careful to ensure safety than rush through a procedure.
+In my practice, we never compromise on safety protocols, even if it means taking longer in the operating room.

 Time Breakdown: Before, During, and After the Procedure